tsupplis/fake-sudo/README.md

 - Group switching (`-g`) is ignored
 - Authentication is bypassed
 - Non-interactive mode (`-n`) has no effect
+- `-E` preserves only a minimal allowlist of environment variables

 ## Compatibility Matrix